IamAKS26/IamAKS26/README.md

 - 👋 Hi, I’m @IamAKS26
 - 👀 I’m interested in new technology,programing languages and much more.
-- 🌱 I’m currently learning in B.tech_second year
+- 🌱 I’m currently learning in B.tech_3rd year
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me in linkedIn: www.linkedin.com/in/aditya-shinde-7809772b5
 - 😄 Pronouns: A.K.S